 comp.location or something what you get is almost certainly not the location where Fedora 12 Final TC4 actually lived when it was around.

 fedfind does not, for the present, handle secondary arches at all.
-It will find PPC images for releases where PPC was a primary arch, though.
+It will find PPC images for releases where PPC was a primary arch and i686 images for releases where i686 was a primary arch, though.

 This is pretty much all my fault.
 Note that aside from its external deps, older versions of fedfind (up to 1.1.2) included a copy of the